 Impact-Readiness-Feasibility Matrix

-At a very high level, the Impact-Readiness-Feasibility Matrix is used in the context of business, marketing, finance.
+At a very high level, the Impact-Readiness-Feasibility Matrix is used in the context of business, strategy, project management.

 Impact-Readiness-Feasibility Matrix quadrant descriptions, including examples